-Khama Rhino Sanctuary Camp, Botswana
+- 🗺️ Map of Khama Rhino Sanctuary

-- Details about the campsites and camping at Khama Rhino Sanctuary
+- 🏕️ Camping at Khama Rhino Sanctuary

-- Our Experiences at Khama Rhino Sanctuary
+- 🦏 Our Experiences at Khama Rhino Sanctuary

 “Bleary-eyed, we trundled out of camp at 6 am in our faithful Bucky.
-We were no more than 5 minutes along the deep sand track, rounding a corner when we had to brake suddenly.
+We were no more than 5 minutes along the deep sand track, rounding a corner, when we had to brake suddenly.
 Blocking the way, also bleary-eyed, was a three-tonne rhinoceros.“

 Planning a Trip to Botswana?